 Coming Out – The act of accepting and/or disclosing one’s true gender identity or sexual orientation to others, which can occur during any phase of life.
 In the former scenario, social, legal, and/or physical transition may accompany coming out.
 Coming out as non-binary was liberating for Dex, but it also made them worry about transphobic backlash from family members and co-workers.

 Conversion Therapy – The practice of attempting to permanently “cure,” or eradicate, same-gender attraction and/or gender variance, often through the use of coercive methods.
 Historically, queer identities have been referred to as “unnatural” or a “disorder.”
-As a result, people who do not as hetrosexual and/or cisgender are oftentimes instated into conversion therapy to “cure” people of their “illness.”
+As a result, people who do not as heterosexual and/or cisgender are oftentimes instated into conversion therapy to “cure” people of their “illness.”
 This abusive “therapeutic method” causes a lot of psychological distress among the LGBTQ+ community.
-In more recent years, conversion therapy has been regarded as psudoscience with no psychological benefits.
-Furthermore, conversion therapy has been recognized to have long term psychologicial and social trauma.
+In more recent years, conversion therapy has been regarded as a pseudoscience with no psychological benefits.
+Furthermore, conversion therapy has been recognized to have long-term psychological and social trauma.
 Therefore, there has been a push to ban conversion therapy in some parts of North America.

 Crossdresser – An individual who wears clothing, jewelry, and/or makeup not traditionally associated with their assigned gender for the sake of self-expression, recreation, performance (see: drag), and/or erotic enjoyment (LGBT Health Education Center, 2019).

 Deadname – An informal term used by some transgender people to refer to their birth name, or the name they used before socially transitioning.
 Ashton refused to disclose his deadname to anyone but his partner, who understood the distress it had caused him as an adolescent.

 Demiboy – A person whose gender identity is partially male, and may consist of another non-binary gender identity.